Muennighoff/vilio/SCORE_REPRO.md

 1. Ensembling
 > Place all files in data (Should be 3 csv's per model (dev, test, test_unseen) for a total of 21 csvs) - > Run ens.sh

+# > Create a notebook with everything in one